dflemstr/cargo-feature-aspect/README.md

-For example, if a hypothetical `logging` crate has a `enable-tracing` feature, all crates that depend on `logging` might want to have their own `enable-tracing` feature, that enables additional tracing stuff in the local crate, and also enables the `logging` feature on all dependency crates.
+For example, if a hypothetical `logging` crate has a `enable-tracing` feature, all crates that depend on `logging` might want to have their own `enable-tracing` feature, that enables additional tracing stuff in the local crate, and also enables the `enable-tracing` feature on all dependency crates.
 In other words, we want to have the crates that depend directly on `logging` to have a feature like so:

 ```
 [package]